PeteHaitch/methtuple/README.md

   --version             show program's version number and exit
 ```

-# Examples
-__TODO__

 # Limitations and notes
-`comethylation` was designed to work with BAM files created by Bismark.
-These are current limitations and their status:
+These are current limitations and their statuses:

+## Only works with data aligned with the __Bismark__ mapping software
+`comethylation` uses Bismark's custom SAM tags `XM`, `XR` and `XG`.
+The `XM` tag is used to infer the methylation state of each sequenced cytosine while the `XR` and `XG` tags are used to infer the orientation and strand of the alignment.
+If the data were aligned with Bismark version < 0.8.3 please use the `--oldBismark` flag.

-* Only works natively with data aligned with the Bismark mapping software.
-A future version of this software will support the use of BAM files created with other popular bisulfite aligners such as __BSMAP__, __BSmooth__ and __Novoalign__.
+A future version of this software will support the use of `BAM` files created with other popular bisulfite aligners such as __BSMAP__, __BSmooth__, __bwa-meth__, __gsnap__, __last__ and __Novoalign__.
 Support will either be provided natively in `comethylation` or via an pre-processing script `bismarkify`.
+See [Issue #30](https://github.com/PeteHaitch/Comethylation/issues/30)

+## Paired-end data must be sorted by queryname
+This is required in order to avoid lookups when finding the mate of a paired-end read.

+The `BAM` file created by Bismark is natively in queryname order so this is not a problem.
+If the file is not in queryname order then use `samtools sort` with the `-n` option to sort you `BAM` by queryname.
+The helper script `helper_scripts/run_comethylation.sh` works with a coordinate-sorted `BAM` file and so included a step to sort the chromosome-level `BAM` files by queryname.

-* Will skip any read containing an indel.
+## `comethylation` will skip any read containing an indel
 It is difficult, although not impossible, to assign coordinates to a cytosine within an indel.
 To avoid this complication, `comethylation` currently skips any reads containing an indel.
 This may be fixed in future releases.
 I aim to improve the handling of indels in the next release.

-* The `--oldBismark` option is a bit crude.
+## The `--oldBismark` option is a bit crude
 Specifically, it assumes that there are no '/' characters in the read names (`QNAME`) and that the BAM has not been processed with any other programs, e.g. Picard's MarkDuplicates, that might change the `FLAG` field.
 I am happy to improve this if requested.

-__Other notes__
+## Memory usage can be large
+For instance, 5-20Gb per chromosome for a typical 20-30x coverage whole-genome methylC-seq experiment of human data.
+I think this is largely due to inefficiencies in how I store the m-tuples internally in `comethylation` (which is basically as a dictionary of dictionaries).
+See [Issue #64](https://github.com/PeteHaitch/Comethylation/issues/64)

+## Other notes

 * Bismark always sets the mapping quality (`mapQ`) as the value 255, which means unavailable in the SAM format specification.
 Thus the `--minMapQ` option will not have any effect for Bismark data.
-* Will skip paired-end reads where either mate is unmapped.
+* `comethylation` skip paired-end reads where either mate is unmapped.

 # Questions and comments